vinayvenu/avni-c4gt-diary/batman.md

 #### Challenges, victories and defeats
 - Created a dashboard and it was  reviewed,the stats which was not very useful/which would bloat up the screen was removed
 - The second dashboard is yet to be reviewed

+### Week 5 (09/07/2024 - 15/07/2024)
+This week was I figured out which tables in OpenCHS need to be used to proceed ahead in our goal!

+#### New moves learnt
+- Learnt about schemas in Databases

+#### Challenges, victories and defeats
+- Wasn't able to find the user schema tables in Avni DB
+- Had to setup Avni ETL on my machine , and run it in order to get those tables!